cjdbarlow/bedside-notebook/disease/cvs/as.md

 	* Angina
 	Due to mismatch between LV oxygen consumption and demand.
 	* Syncope
-	Due to inadequate cardiac output, and may be related to either:
+	Late and bad sign.
+Occurs due to inadequate cardiac output, and may be related to either:
 		* Increased demand in the setting of a relatively fixed cardiac output
-		* Arrythmia
+		* Arrhythmia
 	* Dyspnoea
 	Due to LV failure, and typically occurs in late disease (as it represents a failure of LV compensation.)
 * Do not correlate well with anatomical severity